-In some circumstances, such a change may not be sudden or short-lived - the individual may choose, either consciously or unconsciously, to behave in this way for a very long time if, for instance, they seek to fight their overly protective parents, restrictive environment or bad memories.
+In some circumstances, such a change may not be sudden or short-lived - the individual may choose, either consciously or unconsciously, to behave in this way for a very long time if, for instance, they seek to fight their overly protective parents, restrictive environment, or bad memories.
+Some examples of such behavior could be:

-These behaviors can show themselves in a variety of ways, and in many circumstances.
-An exemplary student leaving her parents' house may become a party animal in college.
-A sociable, friendly and sensitive guy may purposefully isolate himself from the outside world and become obsessed by radical ideas after a senseless crime committed against a close friend.
-Maybe a quiet, conservative girl suffering from a bad break-up suddenly becomes far more liberal, or embraces a completely different philosophy when it comes to choosing partners.
+- an exemplary student leaving their parents' house and becoming a party animal in college; - a sociable, friendly and sensitive guy purposefully isolating himself from the outside world and being obsessed by radical ideas after a senseless crime committed against his close friend; - a quiet, conservative girl suffering from a bad break-up suddenly becoming far more liberal, or embracing a completely different philosophy when it comes to choosing partners.